lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 ##### Delegatee Assignment and Revocation

-Both assignment and revocation take effect immediately, with no scheduling or waiting period:
+Assignment is cooldown-gated; revocation is immediate:

-- **Assignment** (`assignDelegatee(newHotKey)`) replaces the active delegatee atomically.
-From the moment the transaction lands the previous key can no longer call `execute()`, and integrators verifying against `getDelegatee()` stop accepting its signatures.
+- **Assignment** (`assignDelegatee(newHotKey)`) drops the previous delegatee at once and schedules the new one, which becomes effective only after the contract's `cooldown` elapses (immediately if the cooldown is 0). **During the cooldown the contract has no effective delegatee** — `getDelegatee()` returns `address(0)`, so the seat is inactive until the new key activates.
+Reassigning before the cooldown elapses overwrites the pending one and restarts the cooldown.
+The cooldown is a reaction window: an unexpected assignment (e.g. from a compromised admin) is visible via the `DelegateeAssigned` event and `getPendingDelegatee()` for `cooldown` seconds before the new key can act — and during that window no key can act at all.
-- **Revocation** (`revokeDelegatee()`) removes the active delegatee, leaving the contract with no delegatee until a new one is assigned.
+- **Revocation** (`revokeDelegatee()`) is immediate and clears both the current and any pending delegatee, leaving the contract with no delegatee until a new one is assigned.
+No cooldown applies — *inaction (no active delegatee) is always safer than a malicious action*.

-The expected sequence is: detect delegatee compromise → `revokeDelegatee()` immediately → notify DAO → `assignDelegatee(newHotKey)`.
+The cooldown is set in the constructor and is immutable; it may be 0.
+The recommended value for both Oracle and DSM delegation contracts is **1 hour** — long enough to give monitoring and the DAO a reaction window against an unexpected assignment, short enough that the seat's brief inactivity during a rotation is tolerable under quorum.
+Because a rotation takes the seat inactive for the cooldown, the expected sequence on a suspected delegatee compromise is simply `assignDelegatee(newHotKey)` (which drops the compromised key immediately and brings the new one online after the cooldown), or `revokeDelegatee()` if no replacement is ready yet.

 ##### Emergency Termination